atarwn/revo/README.md

 # Evo 🌿

 > [!NOTE]
 > Sad to realize that a good idea was buried because of cyberbullying.
-I will look into the current state of the project, and if this is indeed a possible **revo**lution, I will continue to support and develop it.
+I will look into the current state of the project, ~~and if this is indeed a possible **revo**lution~~, I will continue to support and develop it.
+>
+> I don't pretend to create something super-cool, but I just want to make something I'd like to use anyway.
+I might have to redo the project from scratch, I might get cyberbullied too.
+But I want what I want.
 >
 > Why?
 I've always been dissatisfied with existing solutions: Git, Mercurial and others were the best in their time, but it's time to move on and create new concepts.
 >